ga-wdi-curriculum/angular-intro/readme.md

 <html lang='en' ng-app='todoApp'>
 ```

-> `ng-app` designates the entry point of our application and is usually place near the root element of the page (i.e. the `<html>` or `<body>` tags).
+> `ng-app` designates the entry point of our application and is usually placed near the root element of the page (i.e. the `<html>` or `<body>` tags).
 The argument to `ngApp` should correspond with the **name** of your app module.
 In this case, we're adding it to the `<html>`.
 The domain of the directive begins and ends with the opening and closing tags of the html element on which the directive is defined.

-In essence, linking `ng-app` with our module tell Angular that this `html` file is now an Angular app, and anything inside those tags can use Angular's features / syntax.
+In essence, linking `ng-app` with our module tells Angular that this `html` file is now an Angular app, and anything inside those tags can use Angular's features / syntax.

 ## [Angular Expressions](https://docs.angularjs.org/guide/expression)